davidlearn/Quantum-approximate-optimisation-algorithms-for-real-world-scenarios---Strangeworks/README.md

    The results show on the noisy simulator, only one of the two optimal solutions is obtained with probablity 10%, and post processing average over top 20% measurements does not have advantages.

-As we can conclude, QAOA has the potential to solve the large size combinatorial optimization problems and demonstrate the quantum advantage and supremacy.
-QAOA will help to solve the many of problems such as supply chain optimization, vehicle routing, semiconductor chip design, product or financial assest portfolio optimzation.
-For NISQ computers, noise environments cause quantum measured outputs spread out widely and the probabilities for optimal solutions are much lower compared to fault tolerant quantum computers.
-It is very important to develop techniques to initialize the quantum states and variational parameters.
-For larger problems, we need to investigate the necessary quantum circuit depth p to obtain good and achievable optimization solutions.
-It will be essential to always minimize the size of quantum circuits for QAOA for any combinatorial optimization problems.

 ### The coding detailed information is availalbe in <a href="QAOA_jumpstart.ipynb"> QAOA_jumpstart.ipynb</a>, starting from part III.